-- According to Current Clinical Guidelines: - Antipsychotics are a mainstay in therapy for schizophrenia.^{297-299,308} - Lithium, valproate and/or antipsychotics are recommended as initial therapy of bipolar disorder.^{284-287,302-303} - The American Psychiatric Association guideline recommends the use of antipsychotics for the management of psychosis or agitation in patients with dementia.288 - For the treatment of anxiety disorders, sertraline is recommended as a first-line pharmacotherapeutic agent.283 Second-line treatment options include SNRIs or switching to alternative SSRIs.
-Augmentation therapy with antipsychotics is an option in treatmentrefractory patients but the guidelines recommend that initiation of combination therapy be limited to specialists. - In MDD, first-line treatment options include SSRIs, SNRIs, bupropion or mirtazapine.291-293 Antipsychotic augmentation therapy is an option for patients who have failed antidepressant monotherapy. - In OCD, SSRIs and cognitive behavioral therapy are recommended as first-line treatment options.294 Patients who have failed an SSRI trial may be offered augmentation therapy with an antipsychotic or cognitive behavioral therapy.
-Similarly, SSRIs and SNRIs are considered to be first-line treatment options for the treatment of PTSD.295 - Atypical antipsychotics may be used as adjunctive therapy for the management of treatmentrefractory PTSD. - The ESSTS guideline recommends risperidone as a first-line agent for the treatment of tics.309 Aripiprazole has a role in treatment-refractory patients. - The AACAP guideline acknowledges that atypical antipsychotics are the most commonly prescribed class of drugs for the treatment of maladaptive aggression, regardless of diagnosis; yet emphasize that pharmacotherapy should not be used as the only intervention in children with oppositional defiant disorder.306
+- According to Current Clinical Guidelines: - o Antipsychotics are a mainstay in therapy for schizophrenia.
+308-310 - Lithium, valproate and/or antipsychotics are recommended as initial therapy of bipolar disorder.295-298 - The American Psychiatric Association guideline recommends the use of antipsychotics for the management of psychosis or agitation in patients with dementia.299 - For the treatment of anxiety disorders, sertraline is recommended as a first-line pharmacotherapeutic agent.
+Second-line treatment options include serotonin norepinephrine reuptake inhibitors (SNRIs) or switching to alternative selective serotonin reuptake inhibitors (SSRIs).
+Augmentation therapy with antipsychotics is an option in

-- Although the antipsychotics are not addressed in national and international insomnia treatment guidelines, the National Institute of Health (NIH) Consensus and State-of-the-Science Statement on Manifestations and Management of Chronic Insomnia in Adults state that due to the lack of evidence supporting the short and long term efficacy of antipsychotics, in addition to their significant risks, their use in the treatment of chronic insomnia cannot be recommended.311 - In a practice guideline on the use of atypical antipsychotics in children and adolescents, issued by the AACAP in 2011, the panel recommends that prior to initiation of antipsychotic therapy patients should undergo a thorough diagnostic assessment, evaluation for comorbid medical conditions and concomitant medications.310 Furthermore, a multidisciplinary plan that includes education and psychotherapy should be established.
-The prescriber should also have a thorough discussion of the risks and benefits of psychotropic medication. - Of the atypical antipsychotics, risperidone is recognized as an agent with the most substantial amount of methodologically stringent evidence for use in pediatric patients.310 - There is almost no data to support the use of atypical antipsychotics in pre-school aged children.310 The guideline recommends a marked amount of caution before using these agents in pre-schoolers. - Given the risk of metabolic side-effects, pediatric patients receiving atypical antipsychotic therapy should be closely monitored for changes in weight, blood pressure, fasting plasma glucose and lipid profile.310
+- treatment-refractory patients but the guidelines recommend that initiation of combination therapy be limited to specialists. - o In major depressive disorder, first-line treatment options include SSRIs, SNRIs, bupropion or mirtazapine.
+Antipsychotic augmentation therapy is an option for patients who have failed antidepressant monotherapy. - o In obsessive compulsive disorder, SSRIs and cognitive behavioral therapy are recommended as first-line treatment options.
+Patients who have failed an SSRI trial may be offered augmentation therapy with an antipsychotic or cognitive behavioral therapy.
+Similarly, SSRIs and SNRIs are considered to be first-line treatment options for the treatment of post-traumatic stress disorder (PTSD).
+306,307 - Atypical antipsychotics may be used as adjunctive therapy for the management of treatmentrefractory PTSD. - The European Society for the Study of Tourette Syndrome guideline recommends risperidone as a first-line agent for the treatment of tics.321 Aripiprazole has a role in treatment-refractory patients. - The American Academy of Child and Adolescent Psychiatry (AACAP) guideline acknowledges that atypical antipsychotics are the most commonly prescribed class of drugs for the treatment of maladaptive aggression, regardless of diagnosis; yet emphasize that pharmacotherapy should not be used as the only intervention in children with oppositional defiant disorder.316 - Although the antipsychotics are not addressed in national and international insomnia treatment guidelines, the National Institute of Health (NIH) Consensus and State-of-the-Science Statement on Manifestations and Management of Chronic Insomnia in Adults state that due to the lack of evidence supporting the short and long term efficacy of antipsychotics, in addition to their significant risks, their use in the treatment of chronic insomnia cannot be recommended. - o In a practice guideline on the use of atypical antipsychotics in children and adolescents, issued by the AACAP in 2011, the panel recommends that prior to initiation of antipsychotic therapy patients should undergo a thorough diagnostic assessment, evaluation for comorbid medical conditions and concomitant medications.
+Furthermore, a multidisciplinary plan that includes education and psychotherapy should be established.
+The prescriber should also have a thorough discussion of the risks and benefits of psychotropic medication. - Of the atypical antipsychotics, risperidone is recognized as an agent with the most substantial amount of methodologically stringent evidence for use in pediatric patients.321 - There is almost no data to support the use of atypical antipsychotics in pre-school aged children.321 The guideline recommends a marked amount of caution before using these agents in pre-schoolers. - Given the risk of metabolic side-effects, pediatric patients receiving atypical antipsychotic therapy should be closely monitored for changes in weight, blood pressure, fasting plasma glucose and lipid profile.